 - In a small bowl, combine the garlic, pepper, salt and cayenne; sprinkle over pork.

 - In a large ovenproof skillet coated with cooking spray, brown pork chops.
-Bake, uncovered, at 350° for 10-15 minutes or until a thermometer reads 160°.
+Bake, uncovered at 350° for 10-15 minutes or until a meat thermometer reads 160°.
 Remove pork and keep warm.

-- Add remaining ingredients to the pan.
+- In the same skillet, add the remaining ingredients.
 Cook and stir over medium heat until thickened, about 8 minutes.
 Serve with pork.
 Yield: 4 servings.